SauloSilva/747-400/README.md

 **What happened to the YesAviation 747?**

-The YesAviation team now goes under another name, and is developing another 747 somewhere else.
+The YesAviation team now goes under another name, and is developing another aircraft somewhere else.
 Everyone sends a big thank you to the former team, and wish them good luck in their endeavors.

 **What are the differences between the default 747, and the Sparky 747?**